RULES & REGULATIONS

 7) If a runner is running to the next base as the result of a Force play (the runner has to run to the next base because the following runner/kicker advances the play by a kick) the fielder only needs to tag the BASE with their foot and does not need to tag the player.
 The fielder must have control of the ball completely.

 1) Runners must stay within the base line.
-Fielders must stay out of the base line.
-Fielders trying to make an out on any base may have their foot on the bag, but must stay out of the baseline.
-Thus, no blocking the base.
+Fielders must stay out of the base line unless making a play.
+Fielders trying to make an out on any base may have their foot on the bag but must make an attempt to not intentionally block the base.
 Runners hindered by a fielder within the baseline shall be safe at the base to which they were running unless the infielder is going for the ball.
 It is the Official’s discretion to determine whether or not the fielder is blocking the bag.

 2) Once the Official calls time out on a play, the play is dead and you must stay on your current base.